ASCF provides more than housing, we provide a place for families to heal together from cancer.

 What is the Texas Medical Center (TMC)?
 The Texas Medical Center is the largest medical complex in the world.
 This medical mecca in the heart of Houston, is home to the largest cancer center and pediatric hospital in the world.

-Where are the apartments?
-ASCF apartments are located in the heart of the Texas Medical Center (TMC) at the Equinox located at 2950 Old Spanish Trail just minutes away from all major hospitals in the TMC.
+Where are the residences?
+ASCF residences are located in the heart of the Texas Medical Center (TMC) at 4115 Drake Street in Houston just minutes away from all major hospitals in the TMC.

 How many bedrooms are available?
-In order to accommodate as many families as possible, ASCF offers one bedroom units however most are equipped with a sofa that can be converted into a queen-sized bed.
-Some units may also have inflatable air mattresses and/or roll-away beds that may be used to accommodate additional family members.
-Please let us know in advance of your stay if you will be needing such items.
+In order to accommodate as many families as possible, ASCF offers one and two bedroom residences with a majority being one bedroom.
+All residences are furnished with a sofa that can be converted into a queen-sized bed.
+Inflatable air mattresses and pack & play sleepers may be available upon request.

 What forms do we need to complete to be considered for the program?
-The online Short-term Housing Application must be completed before consideration and it can be found on the website’s Housing Forms page.
+The online Short-term Housing Initial Application must be completed before consideration and it can be found by clicking here.

 Who needs to complete and sign the forms?
 Any family member, friend or guest planning to stay in ASCF housing will need to sign the appropriate forms as well as acknowledge and adhere to all laws and/or rules set forth by ASCF.

-For those wishing to do so, donations made by check may be mailed to 2726 Bissonnet Street, Suite 240-314, Houston, Texas 77005 or made online here.
+For those wishing to do so, donations made by check may be mailed to our postal address 4115 Drake Street, Suite 4, Houston, Texas 77005 or made online here.

 How do we apply?
-Complete the ASCF's Short-term Housing Application on the website's Housing Forms page.
+Complete the ASCF's Short-term Housing Initial Application by clicking here.

 Where do we pick up the keys to the unit?
-Once approved, keys to units may be retrieved during normal business hours at the property's leasing office.
+Once approved, keys to residences may be retrieved during regular business hours at the ASCF office located on the property.
 Please note that holiday hours may vary.
 Unfortunately, we are unable to accommodate arrivals outside of normal business hours.
-As such, please make travel arrangements that will allow plenty of time to pick up keys from the property during their regular business hours.
+As such, please make travel arrangements that will allow plenty of time to pick up keys from our office during our regular business hours.
+Should you arrive outside of regular business hours, please make alternate housing arrangements for that night.